Best Barnett Crossbow Reviews 2025

 Best Barnett Crossbow Reviews And Recommendations

-The TS380 is one of the most versatile crossbows on the market.
-It has a pass-through foregrip and adjustable butt stock so that you can adapt it to your size and stance.
+The Hyper Raptor is one of the most versatile crossbows on the market.
+This compact crossbow comes equipped with a custom Step-Through Riser, Infinity Cams, and new Halo System, plus it has an adjustable butt stock so that you can adapt it to your size and stance.

 Similarly, this crossbow comes in a ready-to-hunt package so you don't need to research and buy all the different accessories separately.
-The pack includes a multi-reticle scope for accuracy, a side-mount quiver, two bolts, lube and an integrated crank cocking device.
+The pack includes a multi-reticle scope for accuracy, a side-mount quiver, two hyperflite arrows, lube and a rope cocking device.

 It is one of our top picks for best crossbow for women.